Clock Auctions Augmented with Unreliable Advice: Clock Auctions Achieving the Best of Both Worlds

 We now demonstrate that Mechanism~\ref{alg:follow-the-leader} can be extended to achieve a constant approximation not only when the prediction is optimal, but also when the predicted set deviates from the optimal set by a constant factor in terms of value.
 To this end, we define the \emph{prediction error} of a prediction $\pred$ in a given instance $I$ as the multiplicative difference between the value of the predicted set and the value of the actual optimal set:

-Next, we introduce the \errmech auction, which is an extension of Mechanism~\ref{alg:follow-the-leader}.
-This auction takes as input an error tolerance parameter $\tol \geq 1$, referred to as the error-tolerance parameter, which can be chosen by the mechanism designer.
-The only modification from Mechanism~\ref{alg:follow-the-leader} to \errmech is that in Line~\ref{alg:line:Prevc}, the targeted revenue is adjusted from $R_t$ to $R_t/\tol$.
-The mechanism \errmech, when the prediction error $\eta$ is at most $\tol$, achieves an approximation of $(1+\epsilon)\eta$ to the optimal welfare.
+This type of error is called the \emph{quality of recommendation} by \cite{CSV24}.
+Next, we introduce the \errmech\ auction, which is an extension of Mechanism~\ref{alg:follow-the-leader}.
+This auction takes as input a parameter $\tol \geq 1$, referred to as the error-tolerance parameter, which is chosen by the mechanism designer.
+The only modification from Mechanism~\ref{alg:follow-the-leader} to \errmech\ is that in Line~\ref{alg:line:Prevc}, the targeted revenue is adjusted from $R_t$ to $R_t/\tol$.
+When the prediction error $\eta$ is at most $\tol$, \errmech\ achieves an approximation of $(1+\epsilon)\eta$ to the optimal welfare.
 Additionally, it maintains an approximation of $\left(\frac{2000\tol(1+\epsilon)}{9\epsilon}+1\right)H_n$ to the optimal welfare at all times.
 Note that if $\tol = 1$, the auction reduces to Mechanism~\ref{alg:follow-the-leader}, preserving the corresponding consistency and robustness guarantees.
-The formal description of \errmech and the proof of the following theorem are deferred to Appendix~\ref{app:bobwerr}.
+The formal description of \errmech\ and the proof of the following theorem are deferred to Appendix~\ref{app:bobwerr}.

 \begin{theorem} For any downward-closed set system and predicted optimal set, \errmech\ with parameter $\gamma = \frac{10(1+\epsilon)}{9\epsilon}$ and $\tol \geq 1$ achieves an approximation of $(1+\epsilon)\eta$ if $\eta \leq \tol$ and $\left(\frac{2000\tol(1+\epsilon)}{9\epsilon}+1\right)H_n$ otherwise, where $\eta$ is the prediction error defined in~\eqref{def:error}. \end{theorem}